MurtazaMajid/British-Airways-Analysis/README.md

 **Extra Baggage**

 A notable portion of customers who complete their bookings do not opt for extra baggage, though a meaningful minority do.
-This add-on choice may correlate with trip length or travel purpose.

 ![Extra Baggage](images/extra%20baggage.png)